nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 ##### USER_MENU{{> anchor 'user_menu'}}

-This USER_MENU slot allows to add additional User sub menu items.
+This USER_MENU slot allows you to add additional User sub menu items.

 ![]({{file name='USER_MENU.png'}} ?w=400,border=true)

 On the above screenshot, you can see there's a Nuxeo Drive User menu item which is not part of the default Web UI.
-Indeed, it is extended by the [Nuxeo Drive]({{page version='' space='nxdoc' page='nuxeo-drive'}}) addon which contributes the `USER_MENU` slot with [nuxeo-drive.html](https://github.com/nuxeo/nuxeo-drive-server/blob/8.10/nuxeo-drive-web-ui/src/main/resources/web/nuxeo.war/ui/nuxeo-drive/nuxeo-drive.html#L24):
+It is extended by the [Nuxeo Drive]({{page version='' space='nxdoc' page='nuxeo-drive'}}) addon which contributes the `USER_MENU` slot with [nuxeo-drive.html](https://github.com/nuxeo/nuxeo-drive-server/blob/8.10/nuxeo-drive-web-ui/src/main/resources/web/nuxeo.war/ui/nuxeo-drive/nuxeo-drive.html#L24):

 ```xml
 <nuxeo-slot-content name="drivePageLink" slot="USER_MENU">